The fate of planetesimals formed at planetary gap edges: Numerical setup

 We use two planets in the Solar System simulations (Jupiter and Saturn), and three planets in the HL Tau simulations (placed at the locations of the major gaps in the disc).
 We do not consider planet growth or migration.
 Jupiter and Saturn are initiated with their current eccentricity and inclination, and we use their current bulk density to calculate the planetary radius, given the masses in Table \ref{table:paramStudy}.
 The three planets in HL Tau are initiated with close to zero eccentricity and inclination, and their radius is calculated using the masses in Table \ref{table:paramStudy} and assuming a constant density of $1000\, \textrm{kg}\,\textrm{m}^{-3}$.
 We use a central star of solar mass and solar luminosity in the HL Tau simulations.

 The planetesimals are initiated uniformly between $1-2$ Hill radii away from the planets, in the direction away from the central star.
-This is roughly the region in which planetesimals form in Paper 1, and additional simulations also show that small changes to this formation location does not affect the results.
+This is roughly the region in which planetesimals form in Paper 1, and additional simulations show that small changes to this formation location does not affect the results.
+A study on how the simulation outcomes are affected by larger changes to the planetesimal formation location is presented in Appendix \ref{Appendix: gapwidth}.
+Generally, as long as the planetesimals do not form further away than about 5 Hill radii from the planets, the results does not change significantly.
 We initiate 50 planetesimals beyond each planetary gap, meaning that each individual Solar System simulation harbors 100 planetesimals, and each individual HL Tau simulation harbors 150.
 In order to provide better statistics we perform 10 simulations for each set of parameter that we study, so that the total number of planetesimals per parameter set amounts to 1000 and 1500 for the Solar System and HL Tau system simulations, respectively.

 The planetesimals are given an initial radius of $100\, \textrm{km}$, consistent with constraints from Solar System observations (\citealt{Bottke2005,Morbidelli2009}) and streaming instability simulations (e.g. \citealt{Johansen2015}), and have a constant solid density of $1000\, \textrm{kg}\, \textrm{m}^{-3}$.
 We add a property to the planetesimals that is the temperature of the disc at their formation location.
 This temperature, in relation to the condensation temperatures of the volatile ices, determines the composition of the planetesimals.
 The effect of gas drag is added as a velocity dependent force, and mass ablation is added as a post timestep modification.
 We keep track of how much mass is ablated from the planetesimals in each radial bin, and at what time during the simulation.
 If a planetesimal loses more than 99\% of its original mass, it is removed from the simulation and its remaining mass is considered to be ablated at the time and location where it was removed.
 The same procedure is applied if the amount of mass ablated in one timestep is larger than the total remaining mass of the planetesimal.